samdisha-walia/Smart-Parking/README.md

 ## 🌱 Future Enhancements

-* 📹 Real-time detection using OpenCV and live camera input
 * ☁️ Deploy the model with Flask or FastAPI
 * 📦 Create Docker image for easier deployment
 * 📱 Build a mobile/web dashboard to show parking availability